rdkcentral/rdk-halif-device_settings/docs/pages/ds-front-panel-display_halSpec.md

 ### Variability Management

-Any changes in the `API`s must be reviewed and approved by the component architects. `DS FPD` must return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface `API`s are not supported by the underlying hardware.
+Any changes in the `APIs` must be reviewed and approved by the component architects. `DS` `FPD` must return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface `APIs` are not supported by the underlying hardware.

 ### Platform or Product Customization

-The configuration settings file (dsFPDSettings.h) for DS Front Panel can be used for adding platform specific configurations.
+The configuration settings file (dsFPDSettings.h) for `DS` Front Panel can be used for adding platform specific configurations.
 The sample file is available [here](/docs/pages/dsFPDSettings.h "dsFPDSettings.h").

 ## Interface API Documentation